neondatabase/website/content/docs/functions/regexp_match.md

 updatedOn: '2024-06-25T10:00:00.000Z'
 ---

-The `regexp_match()` function in PostgreSQL is used to extract substrings that match a regular expression pattern from a given string.
+The Postgres `regexp_match()` function is used to extract substrings that match a regular expression pattern from a given string.
 It returns an array of matching substrings, including capture groups if specified in the pattern.

 This function is particularly useful for complex string parsing tasks, such as extracting structured information from semi-structured text data.
 For example, it can be used to parse log files, extract specific components from URLs, or analyze text data for specific patterns.